ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/index.md

 <!-- prettier-ignore-end -->

-Or you can also manually initialize a workspace by setting up and installing the Greenwood CLI yourself, like so:
+Or you can manually initialize a workspace and installing the Greenwood CLI yourself:

 ```shell
 # make and change into your workspace directory